 Traditionally, the last Full Moon before the winter solstice has also been named Mourning Moon.
 The astronomical seasons do not match up with the lunar months.
 Therefore, the month of the Mourning Moon varies.
 Some years, the Mourning Moon is in November, while other years, it is in December.

 Beaver Moon 2019

 Times for Beaver Moon can vary by time zone.
-Dates are based on the local time in Boston.
+Dates are based on the local time in Wichita.
 Change location